praneshr/praneshr/README.md

 ### Hi there 👋

 I'm a UX Engineer and a Frontend lead at Google.

 I'm working on multiple projects at Google including Google Admin and commerce.
-I primarly work on the frontend.
-I collborate with UX designers, researchers and product managers to create highly usable product.
+I primarily work on the frontend.
+I collaborate with UX designers, researchers and product managers to create a highly usable product.
 I code in JS, TS and other Google technologies.
-I also manage and contibute to few open source projects.
+I also manage and contribute to few open source projects.

 I'm also an amateur photographer.
 You can check my travel photos on Unsplash - https://unsplash.com/@praneshr

 I am reachable on: